 STUDENT COMPLAINT AND INVESTIGATION PROCESS – involving another student

-Augsburg College is guided by the principles of a prompt, fair, and impartial investigation and resolution of a sexual misconduct complaint.
+Augsburg University is guided by the principles of a prompt, fair, and impartial investigation and resolution of a sexual misconduct complaint.
 The Student Complaint and Investigation Process is used for all sexual misconduct allegations against another student, including cases of dating violence, domestic violence, sexual assault, and stalking.

 The process includes: